ElRapt/FleshWound/README.md

 ## Description

 **FleshWound** is a RolePlay addon designed to help you easily manage and track the wounds, scars, and injuries of your characters.
-For each body region, you can create detailed entries including descriptions, severity levels of your wounds.
+For each body region, you can create detailed entries including descriptions, severity levels of your wounds, and status (bleeding, burned, etc.).
 The addon provides a visual interface with a body graphic to track the status of each region, making medical roleplay more immersive and easier to manage.

 **Shareable Profiles**: Your character's wounds can be shared with other players, allowing for more coordinated and detailed medical roleplay.
 Keep track of the injuries of your peers in real-time for richer, deeper roleplay experiences.